santiagosayshey/Brain-Two/docs/Computer Science/Databases & Ethical Data/Assignment 6.md

 Has OpenAI's **latest** version of ChatGPT sourced all of its training data ethically?
 You must support your answer with clear explanations, sound logic, and referenced evidence.
 (Also, make sure you identify which version you're talking about.
 You will be using 3.5, as noted below, but is this the latest version?)
 ```

 This question is impossible to definitively answer.
-At best, it can be said that there exists undeniable evidence that highlights issues with the way in which the data used to train
+At best, it can be said that there exists undeniable evidence that highlights issues with the way in which the data used to train GPT-3 and 4 was sourced, but this evidence lacks the context of intent.
 ### Question 2 (5 marks)

 ```